 As you can see from the below listing of events in Split, the city enjoys a very packed cultural calendar each year!

-A number of Split’s museums will be taking part in the nation-wide ‘Night of the Museums‘ on 27th January 2017.
-As well as offering free entry from 6pm to 1am, many venues will also be hosting special events.
+A number of Split’s museums will be taking part in this year’s partly digital ‘Night of the Museums‘ on 26th January 2024.
+Museums offer free entry from 6pm to 1am, with many venues also hosting special events.

-The 17th Split Half Marathon is to take place at the end of February on a course that takes in many of the famous sights and areas of Split (stretching across the city for the first time), including the Riva (start/end point), Marjan Park and Poljud stadium.
+The 24th Split Half Marathon will be on 25th February 2024 on a course that takes in many of the famous sights and areas of Split, including the Riva (start/end point), Marjan Park and Poljud stadium.
 The half-marathon now also counts on famous ‘Splicani’ (people from Split) such as high-jumper Blanka Vlasic and tennis legend Goran Ivanisevic as its official ambassadors.
-Find out more details about the event on the official website, where you can also find out how to register to take part!
+As part of the day, 5K and kids’ races will also take place.
+Find out more details about the event on the official website, where you can also find out how to register to take part.

-The Days of Christian Culture is an 11-day event that takes place from early April simultaneously in Split, Sibenik and Dubrovnik; in 2017 it will be held from 1st to 11th April.
+The Days of Christian Culture is an 11-day event that takes place from early April simultaneously in Split, Sibenik and Dubrovnik.

 The Festival of Flowers is held each year in the cellars of Diocletian’s Palace at the beginning of May, usually with a high number of exhibitors showing displays on a particular theme.
 A visually stunning event, be sure to check it out if you’re in the city this month.